sharisiri/BandTube/README.md

 # BandTube CLI
-A CLI tool that converts Bandcamp audio and image files to mp4 videos and uploads it to Youtube.
+A CLI tool that converts Bandcamp audio and image files to mp4 videos and uploads them to Youtube in one go.

 It uses the following packages: